Neo-Nazism in Canada: Wolfgang Droege

-Wolfgang Droege (September 25, 1949 – April 13, 2005) was a neo-Nazi leader from Canada.
+Wolfgang Droege (September 25, 1949 – April 13, 2005) was a Canadian neo-Nazi leader.
 Born in Germany, he was raised by parents and grandparents who had been supporters of the Nazi Party.
 In the early 1970s, Droege moved to Canada.
 He quickly became affiliated with far-right politics and joined the Western Guard Party in the early 1970s, but left to join the Nationalist Party of Canada in 1975 and the Ku Klux Klan in 1976.
 In 1981, Droege was arrested for plotting to overthrow the government of the Caribbean island of Dominica.
-He and nine others planned to help Patrick John, the previous prime minister, reassume power in trade for permission to use the island as a base for drug trafficking and white supremacy.
+He and nine others planned to help Patrick John, the previous prime minister, reassume power in return for permission to use the island as a base for drug trafficking and white supremacy.
 After spending three years in prison, Droege continued promoting neo-Nazism and trafficking drugs.
-In 1985, Droege was sentenced to a thirteen-year jail sentence in Alabama for possession of cocaine and weapons, however he only served four years before returning to Canada in April 1989.
-Tired of the Nationalist Party and their lack of expansion, Droege decided to form his own neo-Nazi organization.
-Later that year he established an organization known as Heritage Front.
+In 1985, he was sentenced to a thirteen-year jail term in Alabama for possession of cocaine and weapons, but served only four years before returning to Canada in April 1989.
+Tired of the Nationalist Party and their lack of expansion, Droege decided to form his own neo-Nazi organization, and later that year he established the Heritage Front.
 However, with the development of the internet and emergence of the information era, Droege's involvement in Heritage Front diminished as he shifted his focus to illicit drug traffic.
 On April 13, 2005, Droege was found dead in his apartment.
-Although it was originally presumed that his murder was caused by his involvement in a love triangle, it is now accepted that his murderer was a delusional paranoid drug user that turned on him.
+Although it was originally presumed that his murder was caused by his involvement in a love triangle, it is now accepted that his murderer was a delusional paranoid drug user who turned on him.